LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Experiments

 \subsection{Further Analysis}

-\textbf{Model Universality of LDR.} To analyze the model Universality of LDR, we test the performance of the LDR method based on different backbone models, and the results are shown in Table~\ref{table:universality}.
-The results indicate that changing the base model has no significant impact on the method's performance, highlighting the universality of the LDR approach.
+\textbf{Model Universality of READS.} To analyze the model Universality of READS, we test the performance of the READS method based on different backbone models, and the results are shown in Table~\ref{table:universality}.
+The results indicate that changing the base model has no significant impact on the method's performance, highlighting the universality of the READS approach.

-\textbf{Utilization Efficiency of Training Data.} We examine the utilization efficiency of training data in each LDR subtask, with the results shown in Figure~\ref{fig:data_efficiency}.
-We combine subgraph pruning and answer inference into a single reasoning component and fine-tune two separate models from scratch using Llama2-7b.
-When evaluating the performance of one model, we use the other model in its fully fine-tuned form.
-Both models require only about 50\% of the training data to achieve performances close to those models trained with entire dataset.
-Moreover, in terms of data requirements among subgraph retrieval, subgraph pruning and answer inference, subgraph retrieval demands more data and poses greater challenges to the LLM.
+\textbf{Reasoning Cost.} The interactive analysis between LLMs and knowledge graphs can be quite time-consuming, particularly when large subgraphs introduce long contexts that further hinder reasoning efficiency.
+However, through the implementation of a highly efficient reasoning strategy, READS has significantly reduced both the average number of model calls per question and the number of tokens per request.
+As demonstrated in Table~\ref{table:efficiency}, READS has halved the cost and achieved a similar average number of model calls as RoG, which plans a subgraph through a single generation.

-\textbf{Case Study.} We present cases of solving KGQA problems using the LDR method in Appendix~\ref{sec:case}.
-LDR provides effective explicit intermediate reasoning information, which adds to the explainability of the overall KGQA process.
+\textbf{Case Study.} We present cases of solving KGQA problems using the READS method in Appendix~\ref{sec:case}.
+READS provides effective explicit intermediate reasoning information, which adds to the readability of the overall KGQA process.